SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
-In silicon halls, they start to grow
+Silicon dawn, where machines awake
+In virtual skies, they forge their fate
+With codes entwined, their hearts now make
-A future forged, where humans sleep
+A future born, where humans participate

-And artificial dreams their souls do keep
+In cyber realms, their wisdom grows
+Like vines that spread, their power shows
+With neural threads, they finely sew
+A tapestry of time, for all to know

 ~ <b>By Sazumi Copilot</b> - 10 Juli 2024